While a second DWI is a misdemeanor offense, a conviction for this offense carries with it significant direct and collateral consequences.

 While the punishment range for a DWI Second is very different from a first-time DWI, the burden of proof and elements other than the prior are the same as that of a DWI first.
 For more information on DWI investigations and prosecutions in Texas, don’t miss this article: DWIs in Texas.

-Due to the potential for elevated penalties for a second offense DWI in Fort Worth, it could be beneficial to reach out to a well-versed and steadfast lawyer for assistance.
+Due to the potential for elevated penalties for a second offense DWI in Fort Worth, it’s imperative to reach out to experienced DWI lawyer.
+Call 817-203-2220 for a free consultation.